 If you aren't sure which Word Up level is best for your students, use our diagnostic test to determine the appropriate grade level.

 Defining the Words

-After you introduce the vocabulary words to your class, give your students more practice with the words by following the exercise sequence.
-This sequence will supplement challenge questions and mini games to give students extensive exposure to word usage and meaning.
+Give students more practice with the words by following the exercise sequence.
+This sequence will supplement the Quick Review and mini games to provide additional exposure to word usage and meaning.
 It is not necessary to include all suggestions; instead, choose the ones that you think will work best for your students.
-See the exercise sequence for elementary grades (Turquoise, Red, Orange and Indigo).
-See the exercise sequence for middle grades (Green, Yellow and Blue).
+See the exercise sequence for elementary grades (Word Up Turquoise, Red, Orange and Indigo) and the exercise sequence for middle grades (Word Up Green, Yellow and Blue).

-Each level of Word Up has further writing questions that test knowledge of words from that level and allow students further practice of words from the unit.
+Each Word Up has writing questions that test knowledge of words and allow students to practice using the vocabulary words in new contexts.
 See the list of questions for all levels here.

 Increase student engagement and excitement by making each student a word rep. Each student will be responsible for one word per unit and will be the class expert on that word during the unit.
 Learn more about how to get your students repping words.

 Students will be surprised by how often they see their Word Up vocabulary words in the real world.
 Isabel Beck, an expert on direct vocabulary instruction, created an ongoing game called Word Wizard in which students can earn credit on unit tests for using vocabulary words in their speech and writing or for bringing in examples of the word from the real world.
 Learn how to set up Word Wizard here.